 Step 1: Application

 Fill out an application online at least two or three months prior to planned departure date.
 Do not purchase airline tickets until FINAL APPROVAL has been secured.
-If you have served as a MAPS volunteer within the last 5 years, please choose reapply.
+If you have served as a MAPS volunteer for greater than 1 month within the last 5 years, please choose reapply.

 *All applicants must be 18 years of age.
 If you are under 18, please contact firstname.lastname@example.org.